-Ms O'Donnell has more than 40 years' experience in the finance sector and is an experienced Executive and Non-Executive Director in the listed, not-for-profit and mutual sectors.
+Ms O'Donnell has more than 40 years' experience in the finance sector and is an experienced executive and non-executive director in the listed, not-for-profit and mutual sectors.

 Ms O'Donnell is a Director of the Motor Trades Association of Australia Superannuation Fund Pty Ltd and the Winston Churchill Memorial Trust.
-She is also an external member of the National Capital Authority Audit Committee, UBS Global Asset Management (Australia) Ltd Compliance Committee, the Australian Banking Association representative on the Banking Code Compliance Committee, as well as Chair of the IP Australia Audit Committee and the Winston Churchill Memorial Trust Investment, Audit & Risk Committee.
+Also, she is an external member of the National Capital Authority Audit Committee, UBS Global Asset Management (Australia) Ltd Compliance Committee, the Australian Banking Association representative on the Banking Code Compliance Committee, as well as Chair of the IP Australia Audit Committee and the Winston Churchill Memorial Trust Investment, Audit & Risk Committee.